Lazarus: Rending the Veil

 BETHANY

-“Where have you laid him,” Jesus says.
-Throughout these incidents, Jesus remains sure that he does not lose himself amid circumstances.
-He allows for the “glory of God,” and “that the Son of God may be glorified through it.”
-He makes room for the spirit to act!
-The teaching message is that each person may also be glorified through difficult circumstances.
-The basic principle, which is to look beyond circumstances and to see with spiritual eyes, reflects the awakened spirit and the teaching of the Way.
+The teaching message is that each person may be glorified through difficult circumstances.
+The basic principle, which is to look beyond circumstances and to perceive with spiritual eyes, reflects the awakened spirit and the teaching of the Way.
 From beginning to end, Jesus reflects this godly reality and remains steady, sure, and settled in the spirit.

-Belief, then faith must come forward and is foundational to the Way.
-Nothing much can be accomplished without faith in the work a person is trying to accomplish.
-Belief-Faith is intrinsic to the pathway, for early on a person does not see, one does not know.
-With faith, Martha looks beyond the veil, and with that measure of faith, Jesus then rends the veil.* Even though Jesus may have raised Lazarus in any case, for he dearly loved him and also saw the sister’s grief, it is at this point that Martha’s faith propels the narrative of “thy faith has made thee whole,” (Mk.
-5.34).
-The faith narrative is observed in almost all aspects of Jesus’s ministry.
+This portion of the Gospel of John conveys Jesus’ identity as the Deliverer, or one who delivers, as Jesus speaks previously to the resurrection and the life in Jn.
+10.28-30; 11.25-27.
+Belief, then faith, must come forward and is foundational.
+Nothing much can be produced without faith in the work a person is trying to accomplish.
+Belief-Faith is intrinsic to the pathway; for example, early on, a person does not see, and one does not know.
+With faith, Martha looks beyond the veil, and with that measure of faith, Jesus then rends the veil.* Even though Jesus may have raised Lazarus in any case, for he dearly loved him and also saw the sister’s grief, it is at this point that Martha’s faith propels the narrative of “thy faith has made thee whole” (Mk.
+5.34) The faith narrative is observed in almost all aspects of Jesus’s ministry.

 * Mt.
 9.2, “Jesus seeing their faith.”

-Jesus’ ‘knowing position’ with the Father is made clear, but essentially his ‘knowing position’ begins with his ‘faith position’.
+Jesus’ ‘knowing position’ with the Father is made clear, but essentially, his ‘knowing position’ begins with his ‘faith position.’
 Many who are non-religious do not understand the valuable asset of faith.
 Faith is demonstrated by continuing the daily walk, regardless of outcomes.
 Persistence demonstrates faith.
 Those who seek knowledge must surely follow faithfulness, both in their study and receiving witnessing from within.
 Knowledge then becomes the companion of steadying influence—Knowledge becomes one work of faith.

 *Often thought to be Herodians.